-Two glaring public suicides involving western men this week in addition to the ongoing reports of falls from balconies and tragic endings in hotel or apartment bedrooms that are now common news stories in Thailand, make it time to look at just why so many foreigners make the call to end their lives in Thailand.
-A simple answer is that it is the corresponding low to the high that many enjoy when they first visit and encounter Thailand and quite a lucky few continue to experience in a country that can either be a paradise to live in or a nightmare, depending on your life choices.
+Two glaring public suicides involving western men this week in addition to the ongoing reports of falls from balconies and tragic endings in a hotel or apartment bedrooms that are now common news stories in Thailand, make it time to look at just why so many foreigners make the call to end their lives in Thailand.
+A simple answer is that it is the corresponding low to the high that many enjoy when they first visit and encounter Thailand and quite a lucky few continue to experience a country that can either be a paradise to live in or a nightmare, depending on your life choices.

 Two suicides committed by western men exactly one week apart in Bangkok make us look at the ongoing roll call of foreigner deaths in Thailand often at their own hands.
-There are a number of reasons for it and some of the explanations sound ludicrously simple but are none the less valid.
+There are a number of reasons for it and some of the explanations sound ludicrously simple but are nonetheless valid.
 Many foreigners are so drawn to Thailand by its culture, women and weather that they simply cannot bear to go home.
 Unfortunately for many, Thai women and Thai culture pose problems, often including misunderstandings and sometimes, downright deception.
-On the other hand, the weather, a seemingly clichéd and trite reason, is a more critical factor that we might assume.
+On the other hand, the weather, a seemingly clichéd and trite reason, is a more critical factor than we might assume.

 From reports at the scene and the testimony of a bus conductor, Thai police heard that the man had walked out into the road and laid himself down horizontally before the oncoming bus in what was clearly suicide.

 Western man lies down in front of Bangkok bus